-We currently have no products that are approved for sale and have discontinued one of our programs, which we no longer plan to develop.
+We currently have no products that are approved for sale.
 We are early in our development efforts.
-Two of our drug candidates are only in Phase 1 clinical trials.
-We recently initiated our first Phase 3 clinical trial of one of our drug candidates in January 2018.
+Two of our drug candidates are only in Phase 1 or Phase 1b/2 clinical trials.
+We initiated our first Phase 3 clinical trial of one of our drug candidates in January 2018 and our second Phase 3 clinical trial for the same drug candidate in a different line of GIST patients in December 2018.
 All of our drug candidates target inhibition of the activation switch in kinases.
 There are no currently approved kinase switch control inhibitors and there can be no assurance that kinase switch control inhibitors will ever receive regulatory approval.
-Our discontinued drug candidate was also based on inhibition of the activation switch in kinases.
+We discontinued an earlier drug candidate that was also based on inhibition of the activation switch in kinases.
 Its development was discontinued due to strategic and competitive reasons.
 There can be no assurance that our current drug candidates will achieve success in their clinical trials or obtain regulatory approval.

 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our drug candidates.
-The success of our drug candidates, including DCC-2618, will depend on several factors, including the following:
+The success of our drug candidates, including ripretinib, will depend on several factors, including the following:

-- successful completion of preclinical studies and clinical trials; - · receipt and related terms of marketing approvals from applicable regulatory authorities; - · raising additional funds necessary to complete clinical development of and commercialize our drug candidates; - obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity for our drug candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our drug candidates; - developing and implementing marketing and reimbursement strategies; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - the ability to obtain clearance or approval of companion diagnostic tests, if required, on a timely basis, or at all; - obtaining and maintaining third-party coverage and adequate reimbursement; - protecting and enforcing our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.
+- successful completion of preclinical studies and clinical trials; - receipt and related terms of marketing approvals from applicable regulatory authorities; - · raising additional funds necessary to complete clinical development of and commercialize our drug candidates; - · obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity for our drug candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our drug candidates; - developing and implementing marketing and reimbursement strategies; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone and/or in collaboration with others; - · acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies; - the ability to obtain clearance or approval of companion diagnostic tests, if required, on a timely basis, or at all; - obtaining and maintaining third-party coverage and adequate reimbursement; - protecting and enforcing our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.

 If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our drug candidates, which would materially harm our business.
-For example, our business could be harmed if results of the expansion stage of our Phase 1 clinical trial of DCC-2618 or our Phase 3 clinical trials of DCC-2618 vary meaningfully from our expectations.
+For example, our business could be harmed if updated preliminary or final results of our Phase 1 clinical trial of ripretinib or our Phase 3 clinical trials of ripretinib vary meaningfully from our expectations.

 Clinical drug development involves a lengthy and expensive process.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of DCC-2618 and our other drug candidates.
+We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of ripretinib and our other drug candidates.